Carlos Paredes: 1950s and 1960s

 Paredes' first release was a self-titled EP in 1957.
 He was accompanied by Fernando Alvim on the classical guitar.
 After this first record, the musical partnership between Paredes and Alvim would last for more than 20 years.

 During the 1960s, Paredes composed the soundtracks for numerous Portuguese films.
 He composed the soundtrack for the 1963 film Os Verdes Anos, directed by Paulo Rocha.
-The piece "Canção Verdes Anos", which is part of this soundtrack and was also included in his first studio album, became one his most recognizable works.
+The piece "Canção Verdes Anos", which is part of this soundtrack and was also included in his first studio album, became one of his most recognizable works.
 He also composed the soundtracks for the film Fado Corrido (1964), by Jorge Brum do Canto, the film Mudar de Vida (1966), by Paulo Rocha, and contributed to the soundtrack of several short-films: Rendas de Metais Preciosos (1960), by Cândido Costa Pinto; P.X.O.
 (1962), by Pierre Kast and Jacques Valcroze; As Pinturas do Meu Irmão Júlio (1965), by Manoel de Oliveira; Crónica do Esforço Perdido (1966), by António de Macedo; À Cidade (The City) (1968) and The Colombus Route (1969), by José Fonseca e Costa; and Tráfego e Estiva (1968), by Manuel Guimarães.

 In the theatre, he collaborated with José Cardoso Pires and Fernando Gusmão in 1964, with Carlos Avillez in the play Bodas de Sangue and performances of García Lorca's The House of Bernarda Alba by the Teatro Experimental de Cascais.

 His first studio album, Guitarra Portuguesa, was released in 1967.
 That same year, he played alongside Amália Rodrigues in her show at the Olympia in Paris, by her invitation.
 Amália, who was very impressed with his talent, wished to have Paredes accompany her in her touring band, but Paredes declined, citing his father's advice: "If you want to be soloist, you must accompany no-one".
 Still, the two remained lifelong friends.

 In 1968 he released three EPs: Porto Santo, Divertimento and Variações em Ré menor.